Android-for-Python/Android-for-Python-Users/README.md

 ExampleApp().run()
 ```

-Depending on asyncio usage, Kivy can either be started inside an asyncio loop to enable local asyncio loops:
+For basic asyncio usage we start Kivy with:

 ```python
 asyncio.run(ExampleApp().async_run('asyncio'))
 ```

 The Kivy App class defines a *coroutine* `async_run()` which starts Kivy.
-This example assumes Python >= 3.7, most Kivy asyncio examples are written for earlier versions of Python.
+This starts two interleaved event loops, Kivy and asyncio.

+Kivy is constructed of routines not of co-routines, the rules for calling co-routines from routines apply.
+This means Kivy abstractions such as bind or properties use routines not co-routines.

+For portability the asyncio usage must mimic the Kivy lifecycle.
+Generally async IO calls must only occur while the Kivy clock is running.

+An app will terminate when **both** loops terminate.
+One loop may terminate before the other, you code must handle these cases.
+Generall try/except is the way to do this, alternatively use Kivy lifecycle state.

+### more complex asyncio usage

+The following describes controling asyncio state based on Kivy lifecycle state.

-Or a Kivy app that runs concurrently with an asyncio loop can be started with:
+A Kivy app that runs concurrently with an asyncio loop can be started with:

 ```python
 async def main(app):